 • Protein content: Choose a protein powder that supplies at least 20 grams of protein per serving.
 Also, plant-based protein powders tend to be naturally lower in protein than whey-based options, although you can always bump up the portion (as tolerated) to meet your needs.

-• Protein source: Go with a protein source that best suits your dietary needs and preferences, including a whey protein isolate or plant-based option if you’re sensitive to dairy and a gluten-free product if managing celiac disease.
+• Protein source: Go with a protein source that best suits your dietary needs and preferences, including a whey protein isolate or plant-based option if you’re sensitive to dairy, or a gluten-free product if managing celiac disease.

 • Additional ingredients: While the protein source and content should be the highlight, some protein powders contain ingredients—like digestive enzymes and probiotics—to enhance the digestibility and overall benefit of the blend.
 Also steer clear of artificial sweeteners, along with other preservatives and fillers, particularly if you have a sensitive stomach.